ITfoxtec/FoxIDs/docs/claim-transform.md

 # Claim transforms

-Each Foxids authentication method and application registration handle [claims](claim.md) and support configuring claim transforms.
+Each FoxIDs authentication method and application registration handle [claims](claim.md) and support configuring claim transforms.
 This means that two sets of claim transforms can be executed on each user authentication.
 First executing any claim transforms on the authentication method and then any claim transforms on the application registration.

 If you create a new claim in a claim transform the claim is per default not send from the authentication method to the application registration or to the application / API.